 Funds Should Be Used For Tax Relief or State Reserves – Not New Spending

-Senate Majority Leader Dean G. Skelos and members of the Senate Majority Conference today released a revenue forecast by the Senate Finance Committee that estimates additional General Fund revenues, above the Executive’s projection, of $290 million in 2012-13, and $65 million more than the Executive’s estimate for state fiscal year 2011-12.
+Senate Majority Leader Dean G. Skelos and members of the Senate Majority Conference today released a revenue forecast by the Senate Finance Committee that estimates additional General Fund revenues, above the Executive’s projection, of $438 million in 2011-12, offset by $23 million less than the Executive’s estimate for state fiscal year 2010-11.

 “While a forecast of additional revenue is good news, it should not be used for additional spending.
 It should be used to support the state’s reserve funds or for items that provide state and local tax relief,” Senator Skelos said.
 “Our goals must be to cut state spending, reduce taxes and create private sector jobs.”

-“I'm very pleased that we are having the Consensus Forecasting Conference today and the Legislature is right on schedule in following the 2007 Budget Reform Act,” Senator John A. DeFrancisco (R-C-I, Syracuse), Chairman of the Senate Finance Committee, said.
+“I'm very pleased that we had the Consensus Forecasting Conference today and the Legislature is right on schedule in following the 2007 Budget Reform Act,” Senator John A. DeFrancisco (R-C-I, Syracuse), Chairman of the Senate Finance Committee, said.
 “We should have the revenue forecast completed by tomorrow which will lead to joint Senate-Assembly public conference committee meetings in mid-March.
-This process bodes well for an orderly budget process and passage of an early budget. "
+This process bodes well for an orderly budget process and hopefully a timely budget. "